guilhemmarchand/TA-risk-superhandler/docs/deployment.rst

 The format is a command separated list of patterns between double quotes.

-Null and empty values are natively takin in charge when the backend processes the events.
+Null and empty values are natively taken in charge when the backend processes the events.

 Troubleshoot
 ############